yongkanghe/aks-k10/README.md

 + Take a snapshot of Workload MySQL
 + Export the snapshot to Azure Blob Storage

 # How to use it, watch the Youtube video.
-(To be recorded)
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/308ZOMRaRDk/0.jpg)](https://www.youtube.com/watch?v=308ZOMRaRDk)

 # AKS Backup and Restore